TonyBet: History

+On September 8, 2016, Betsson acquired TonyBet's Lithuanian business for up to €6 million.
+The acquired operations were subsequently rebranded as Betsafe.

 On November 3, 2022, TonyBet acquired an iGaming license in Estonia under the name of TonyBet OÜ and is no longer a part of Betsson Group.

+In February 2025, the Dutch gambling regulator Kansspelautoriteit (KSA) issued a warning to TonyBet for not providing 24/7 customer support in Dutch, a requirement for licensed operators in the Netherlands.
+Following the warning, TonyBet expanded its Dutch-speaking customer support team and ensured round-the-clock customer service in compliance with regulatory requirements.

+In March 2026, TonyBet joined the Canadian Gaming Association (CGA).

+In May 2026, TonyBet was named Best Sports Betting Operator – Baltics at the HIPTHER Baltics & Nordics Gaming Awards, an annual iGaming industry awards programme covering the Baltic and Nordic regions.

 Products

-The company's online gaming supply features a wide range of products including live and pre-match sports betting as well as money lines on some of the biggest entertainment and political events like the Eurovision Song Contest, presidential elections, and even the end of the world.

-TonyBet also offers live casino and slot gaming services provided by the biggest online casino developers Microgaming and NET/ENT.
-The website also runs Live Games giving the player a chance to bet on poker, casino, and lottery game outcomes.

-The TonyBet online poker application offers the game of Open Face Chinese poker.
+TonyBet offers sports betting products, including pre-match and live betting, as well as betting markets on entertainment, political, and other live events, alongside online casino and live casino products.

-In June 2021, TonyBet announced its platform and content deal with Leander.
-The deal saw TonyBet add a roster of technology and content launched on the platform.
-This included many online games to add to Tonybets online product portfolio.
+In June 2021, TonyBet announced a platform and content partnership with Leander, adding new technology and gaming content to its online offering.

+According to a 2025 review by The Irish Sun, the platform featured more than 3,000 games from over 60 content providers, including Evolution Gaming and Pragmatic Play.

+In February 2026, TonyBet entered into a partnership with casino aggregation and technology provider St8 to expand its casino offering in Ontario through St8's content aggregation platform.

+TonyBet also provides responsible gambling tools, including deposit and loss limits, self-exclusion, time-out options, and measures aimed at preventing underage gambling.
+A 2025 review by The Irish Sun also noted the operator's partnership with BeGambleAware and the availability of support resources for problem gambling.

+Licences

+Since 2015, TonyBet has held licences in Spain.

+Since 2021, TonyBet has been licensed in Canada in Kahnawà:ke, and since 2025 — in Ontario.

-In November 2022, TonyBet obtained a license to operate in the Dutch market and later joined Keurmerk Verantwoorde Affiliates (KVA) to align with local affiliate standards.
-In February 2025, the Dutch gambling regulator Kansspelautoriteit (KSA) issued a warning to TonyBet for not providing 24/7 customer support in Dutch, a requirement for licensed operators in the Netherlands.
+In November 2022, TonyBet obtained a license to operate in the Dutch market for 5 years and later joined Keurmerk Verantwoorde Affiliates (KVA) to align with local affiliate standards.

-Sponsorships
+Since 2022, TonyBet has held a licence in Ireland.

+As of 2026, the company holds licenses in Spain, Canada (Kahnawà:ke and Ontario), the Netherlands, Ireland, Latvia, and Estonia.

+Sponsorship

 TonyBet controversially became a sponsor of the Lithuania men's national basketball team in 2010, controversially because TonyBet provides betting on basketball games and because in Lithuania gambling advertising is banned nationwide.

 According to TonyBet, in 2013 it became the main sponsor for the team in a four-year deal, and also was sponsoring some of the leading basketball clubs of Lithuania and Estonia, an Estonian football club, and Lithuanian and Estonian volleyball associations.

 TonyBet is one of the main sponsors of the Juta Racing team of the Porsche Carrera Cup GB.
 The company and the team signed a sponsorship deal before Juta Racing's debut season in the circuit in 2015.

-Open Face Chinese Poker

-In December 2013 TonyBet launched its own online Open-face Chinese poker application allowing its clients to play the game for real money.

-The software offers cash games, Sit and Go and multi-table tournaments played in a number of different game variations including Pineapple, Turbo, 2–7 Pineapple and Progressive Fantasy.

-In December 2014 TonyBet hosted the first-ever live Open Face Chinese Poker World Championship as part of the Prague Poker Festival.